plusnew/router/README.md

 const route = createRoute(
-  // With the paths the route will be responsible for 'namespace',
+  // With the paths the route will be responsible for 'routeName',

   // Defines what parameter the route can have parameterSpecification,

-  // This Component will be shown, when the path is matching the namespace and the parameters RouteComponent,
+  // This Component will be shown, when the path is matching the routeName and the parameters RouteComponent,
 );